Adrienne is a certified dog trainer, former veterinary assistant, and the author of "Brain Training for Dogs."

 The Mystery of the Ghost-Walking Dogs

-It's one of the oddest behaviors you will ever see a dog do and one that once you see it, you may never forget.
+It's one of the oddest behaviors you will ever see a dog do and one that, once you see it, you may never forget.
 We're talking about dogs who ghost walk in a trance-like state.
 Also known as trancing, this weird dog behavior is not very common, but countless dog owners are reporting their dogs performing it.
 What exactly is trancing, and why would dogs walk in a trance-like state?

 In the human world, when we talk about trancing, we're likely to think about being in a semi-conscious state, somewhere in between sleeping and being awake.
 We may think about the trance-like effects associated with hypnosis, deep meditation, or prayer, or perhaps the aftermath of some sort of paranormal activity or arcane ritual as seen in some cultures across the world.
 But what about dogs?
 It's not like you'll ever find Rover going for a round of hypnosis or smoking weed (at least, we hope not)!

 So What in the World Is Trancing in Dogs?

 Turns out, many dog owners report that their dogs start walking in a trance-like fashion when they feel something that gently touches their heads and backs as they walk by.
 Tactile stimuli that seem to trigger this behavior are low-hanging branches, bushes, curtains, tablecloths, clothes hanging down, and Christmas trees.
 Affected dogs will walk very slowly, their eyes glazed as they walk back and forth under the item that touches their backs.

 According to Black's Veterinary Dictionary, these episodes tend to last anywhere between a handful of seconds to more than half an hour.
 This is one of those behaviors that you can't really describe without seeing it.
 They say seeing is believing, so we are going to add a couple of videos of dogs trancing for the skeptics out there.
 You'll see videos of bull terriers trancing in the next few paragraphs.

 What Causes Trancing in Dogs?